-- the weight and bias increments could be accumulated in variables, so that the weights and biases are updated after all of the tuples in the training set have been presented. - one iteration through the training set is an epoch.
+- The weight and bias increments could be accumulated in variables, so that the weights and biases are updated after all of the examples in the training set have been presented. - One iteration through the training set is an epoch.

 Terminating Condition